learnbyexample/practice_python_projects/practice_python_projects.md

 * Give your best shot at salvaging some of the vote entries that were discarded in the above scripts.
 * Display a list of author names who got at least **10** votes in 2021 but less than **5** votes in 2019.
     * You'll have to fuzzy match the author names since the spelling that won could be different between the two lists.
-* Find out top-5 authors who had at least **5** votes in both the lists and had the biggest gain in 2021 compared to the 2019 data.
+* Find out the top-5 authors who had at least **5** votes in both the lists and had the biggest gain in 2021 compared to the 2019 data.
 You can decide how to calculate the gain — vote count or percentage increase.
+* Explore the [word_cloud](https://github.com/amueller/word_cloud) package for visually displaying the results.

 ## Further Reading